rust-basel/cli-meetup-12/slides/main.typ

 ]

 #slide[
+  = Wikipedia

+   A command-line interface (CLI) is a means of interacting with software via commands – each formatted as a line of text.

+]

+#slide[
   = Let us try

-  Anything that we drive via the command line
+  Anything that we can drive via the command line

 ]